Ari-S-123/story-weaver/README.md

 ## Features that could be implemented in the future

+- Clean up some styling, add disclaimer for mobile users
 - Notifications (have to rethink component tree for this)
 - Fix bug with comment usernames only being anonymous
 - Have some indication of story visibility without having to enter the editor